 You may have heard the claim that content marketing requires a lot of financial contribution.
 The amount of investment obviously varies depending on your business size, goals, and content marketing budget.

-That being said, content marketing may level up the marketing game of businesses on different stages of development, even the ones with limited financial resources.
+That being said, content marketing may level up the marketing game of businesses at different stages of development, even the ones with limited financial resources.

 Content Marketing Improves Your Search Rankings

-According to Lyfe Marketing, business sites that consistently post blog content have on average 434% more pages indexed by search engines.
+According to Lyfe Marketing, business sites that consistently post blog content have 434% more pages indexed by search engines on average.

-The thing is that blog content may be enriched with various SEO strategies – appropriate keywords or headings make blogs visible for a larger number of visitors.
+The thing is that blog content may be enriched with various SEO strategies.
+Incorporating relevant keywords, creating captivating meta descriptions and titles increase blogs’ visibility, bringing a larger number of visitors.

 Moreover, consumers perceive highly-ranked websites as reliable information resource.
 As a result, your brand will not only be more recognizable but also seen as an authority in the industry.